-Your Host & The Team
+Your Host and The Team

 “My idea was to sustain the palace and create awareness amongst the community to show them that it can be preserved.
 I had the urge to protect the very tangible and intangible cultural heritage of Ladakh, which is important since it is nestled in heart of the Trans Himalayas.
 So, in 2007 I began to convert my property into a Heritage Hotel.
 It was a very humble beginning with just one room to begin with.
 Now, we have six well-appointed rooms, which blend in with the palace’s architecture.”

-Total number of rooms: 9 rooms
+GENERALTotal number of rooms: 10 rooms

 Chulli Bagh Villas are closed from 1 December to 14 February

 CONCIERGEYour concierge is ready to assist you with planning and completing your reservation, contact them on email@example.com

 Airport: Kushok Bakula Rimpochee Airport (IXL) - 20 km

-Villa Stok, Po Leh – Ladakh, Jammu& Kashmir 194101 , India
+CONTACTVilla Stok, Po Leh – Ladakh, Jammu& Kashmir 194101 , India